VandyTeamProject/nativ/README.md

 # Nativ
 A clone of Yelp's web platform for restaurant search.
 Built in Ruby on Rails.
-The goal is to add and find "local-only" options avilable in cities across the nation.
+The goal is to add and find "local-only" options available in cities across the nation.
 This is working towards being a crowd-sourced platform.

 Keep a record of all of your favorite places you like to "nom nom nom".